kekyo/chibicc-cil-toolchain/README.md

     ldc.i4.s 123
     ldc.r8 123.456    ; <-- Additional parameter
     ldstr "ABC"       ; <-- Additional parameter
-    call add_n int32 float64 string
+    call int32(int32,float64,string) add_n
     ret
 ```

-Specify all types of parameters to be passed in the function call,
+All types of parameters to be passed in a function call, including types corresponding to additional arguments,
-including the types corresponding to the additional parameters.
+are made explicit as signatures.

 Because chibias does not perform flow analysis to detect parameter types automatically.
 If this declaration is incorrect, calls will fail at runtime.